St. Louis Public Radio is proud to launch the 2023 Teen Photojournalist Prize for its third groundbreaking year.

 Photojournalist Prize 2022 Winners

 Allowed editing includes minor cropping, exposure correction, white balance, color toning, sharpening and contrast adjustments.
-Changing a color photo to black and white is allowed.
+Changing a color photo to completely black and white is allowed — but not spot coloring.

-Captions, or cutlines, are the words that go along with an image to explain what’s happening in the photograph and provides more context.
+Captions: Captions, or cutlines, are the words that go along with an image to explain what’s happening in the photograph to provide more context.
 Without a caption, the viewer might get the wrong information or the wrong impression about what’s going on in the photo.